owlisnotacat1/OoT-Randomizer/README.md

 * New hidden `plandomized_locations` setting to allow presets to place specific items at specific locations.
 * New setting to speed up the boat ride in the Shadow Temple.
 * New `Require Lens of Truth for Treasure Chest Game` setting.
-* The cutscene that plays when Morpha is defeated has been shortened from around 30 seconds to around 5 seconds.

 #### Bug fixes